josedv82/swiftUI_basketball_clipboard/README.md

 # swiftUI basketball clipboard
-A basic prototype of digital basketball clipboard app built on swiftUI.
+A basic prototype of a digital basketball clipboard app built on swiftUI.
 It enables free drawing as well as dragging of players around the court.

 ## Example
 ![](image.GIF)